AIComputing101/gpu-programming-101/modules/module7/README.md

 **Difficulty**: Advanced
 **Prerequisites**: Modules 1-6 completion, advanced algorithm knowledge

-**Note**: This module focuses on production-level implementations of sophisticated algorithms.
+**Note**: This module focuses on advanced-level implementations of sophisticated algorithms.
 Emphasis is placed on understanding both the theoretical foundations and practical optimization techniques required for real-world deployment.